-Valuation of consideration transferred related to mergers and acquisitions - The Company determined that the contingent consideration related to the earnout provisions, the Closing Make-Whole Provision (as defined herein) and the Preferred Stock Equivalents (as defined herein) in connection with the MALKA Acquisition and ML Enterprise Acquisition do not meet the criteria for equity treatment.
+Valuation of consideration transferred related to mergers and acquisitions-The Company determined that the contingent consideration related to the earnout provisions, the Closing Make-Whole Provision (as defined herein) and the Preferred Stock Equivalents (as defined herein) in connection with the MALKA Acquisition and Engine Acquisition did not meet the criteria for equity treatment.
 For provisions that do not meet all the criteria for equity treatment, the contingent consideration is required to be recorded at fair value on the date of issuance, and each balance sheet date thereafter.
 Changes in the estimated fair value of the contingent consideration are recognized as a non-cash gain or loss on the statements of operations.
-As such, the MALKA and ML Enterprise earnout provision is recorded as a liability and any change in fair value is recognized in the Company's statements of operations.
-The fair value of the MALKA and ML Enterprise earnout was estimated using a Monte Carlo Simulation Model.
+As such, the MALKA and Engine earnout provision were recorded as a liability and any change in fair value was recognized in the Company's statements of operations.
+The fair value of the MALKA and Engine earnout was estimated using a Monte Carlo Simulation Model.

-The Company determined that the consideration related to the shares of Series A Preferred Stock transferred as part of the consideration for the ML Enterprise Acquisition meets the criteria for equity treatment.
+The Company determined that the consideration related to the shares of Series A Preferred Stock transferred as part of the consideration for the Engine Acquisition meets the criteria for equity treatment.
 The fair value of this consideration was estimated using a Monte Carlo Simulation Model and recorded to equity on the date of issuance.

-Property and Equipment - Property and equipment is carried at cost.
+Property and Equipment-Property and equipment is carried at cost.
 Depreciation is determined principally under the straight-line method over the estimated useful lives of the assets.
 Expenditures for maintenance and repairs are charged to expense as incurred.